SharePoint/sp-dev-training-spfx-graph-3rdpartyapis/Lab.md

         </div>
         ```

-1. Update the web part code to call the Microsoft Graph using the `AADHttpClient` API.
+1. Update the web part code to call the Microsoft Graph using the `AadHttpClient` API.
     1. Locate and open the file **./src/webparts/spFxAadHttpClient/SpFxAadHttpClientWebPart.ts**.
     1. Add the following `import` statements immediately following the existing `import` statements: